Persuasion with Ambiguous Receiver Preferences: The Binary-State Setting

-\end{itemize} \end{proposition} \begin{proof} See Appendix A. \end{proof} Because Nature can choose a binary support distribution where Receiver type $r = 0$ is always persuaded and Receiver type $r = 1$ is never persuaded, Sender's payoff cannot exceed $1 - r^*$.
+Because Nature can choose a binary support distribution where Receiver type $r = 0$ is always persuaded and Receiver type $r = 1$ is never persuaded, Sender's payoff cannot exceed $1 - r^*$.
 Whenever Sender chooses a posterior distribution with a convex cdf, this Receiver type distribution is indeed optimal for Nature, and Sender attains her maximum payoff.
-Since the uniform distribution $U[0, 1]$ has the highest mean among distributions with convex cdfs, this choice is feasible for Sender if and only if $\pi \geq 1/2$ (and multiple such distributions are feasible when $\pi > 1/2$).
+Since the uniform distribution $U[0, 1]$ has the smallest mean among distributions with convex cdfs, this choice is feasible for Sender if and only if $\pi \geq 1/2$ (and multiple such distributions are feasible when $\pi > 1/2$).
 When $\pi < 1/2$, Sender chooses a distribution that is as close to uniform as possible given her Bayes-plausibility constraint.
-This choice requires her to place an atom at $q = 0$, truncate the support of the distribution below $q = 1$, or both.
-Which of these modifications is used depends on the relationship between $\pi$, $r^*$, and $1/2$, which determines the relative ability of Sender and Nature to generate high realizations from their respective distributions.
+This choice requires her to place an atom at $q = 0$, truncate the upper bound of the distribution's support below $q = 1$, or both.
+Fixing $\pi \leq 1/2$, for small $r^*$ Sender truncates the support at $2\pi$ but places no atom at 0.
+As $r^*$ increases, Sender simultaneously increases the size of the atom and moves the upper bound of the support towards 1.
+A higher average Receiver type makes high posteriors more valuable to Sender, so she is willing to sometimes fully reveal the low state in order to generate more of these posteriors.
+Figure \ref{fig:binary} shows three examples of optimal posterior distributions, corresponding to the three cases of Proposition 1.